jbrillon/2D-compressible-Navier-Stokes/README.md

 # 2D Compressible Navier-Stokes Solver

 Solves the 2D compressible Navier-Stokes equations using finite-difference with a staggered grid arrangement to simulate acoustic waves in a doubly periodic domain.
+For more details, please refer to the report by clicking [here](https://drive.google.com/file/d/1qocItR1IN5ylLHkofGhHvIjnUkgmUOeU/view?usp=sharing).

 ## Evolution of Pressure in Acoustic Waves